Exposed concrete floors

-Dry shake toppings are powder or granules broadcast onto the surface of the concrete before trowelling and floating.
-Once pan-floated into the floor, this results in a hard, durable surface.
+Dry shake toppings are powder or granules broadcast onto the surface of the concrete before trowelling.
+Once trowelled into the floor, this results in a hard, durable surface.
 There is a wide range of coloured pigments available, including grey, and toppings can be selected to suit the specific performance requirements of the floor.
 Many include a surface hardener to improve the durability of the floor finish, but they can also provide abrasion resistance and are often used to improve the surface finish of large pours when steel fibres are included.

 Colour stains can be applied to either trowelled or diamond-ground polished floors and offer the advantage of colour variety and a controlled application to create pattern, allowing the natural tonal variation of the concrete surface to show through.

 For more information, see the Concrete Quarterly Visual Concrete special issue.